 If you have a level of care change, we will cover a temporary supply of your drug.
-This temporary supply will be for a maximum of a 30-day supply.
-If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of a 30-day supply of medication.
+This temporary supply will be for a up to 30 days.
+If your prescription is written for fewer days, we will allow multiple refills to provide up to a maximum of 30-days of medication.
 The prescription must be filled at a network pharmacy.

-To ask for a temporary supply of a drug, call Customer Service.
+• To ask for a temporary supply of a drug, call Customer Service.